What documents does Student Legal Services recommend?

 • Your student will schedule a phone appointment with a SLS attorney (note: incoming Freshmen can schedule in the summer before they start).

-• We will email your student with an appointment reminder.
+• SLS will email your student with an appointment reminder.

 • A SLS attorney will conduct the phone appointment with your student at the time scheduled.